Madrid Protocol US Trademark Office Action: How to Respond – Section 66(a)

 If US examining attorney feels that certain words in the mark are generic, then a disclaimer may be required for that portion of the mark.
 In most cases, it would be more cost-effective to agree to the disclaimer rather than argue against it.
 In special circumstances, a mark might contain a verb, punctuation or prepositions to create a unitary phrase where a disclaimer should not be required (e.g., TIP YOUR HAT for hats; or MANGOES FOR THE EARTH for fresh mangoes).

 Substantive rejections require much more than copy-and-paste responses, which explains the higher cost.
-Our firm’s estimate for responding to substantive trademark Office Action may range from $1,500 to $3,000 depending upon the number of nature of the rejections.
+Our firm’s estimate for responding to substantive trademark Office Action may start at $3,500.
+We can provide flat rate estimates.

 Section 66(a) Trademark Opposition

-Keep in mind that a Section 66(a) trademark application is seeking registration in the US not on the basis of actual use, but on the basis of a foreign registration.
-In opposing a Section 66(a) application, therefore, a claim of nonownership through lack of use will not succeed.
+In opposing a Section 66(a) trademark application, therefore, a claim of nonownership through lack of use will not succeed.

-Reach out to US patent and trademark attorney Vic Lin at vlin@icaplaw.com or call (949) 223-9623 to see how we can help you respond to a US Office Action and get your Madrid trademark registered in the US.
+Reach out to US patent and trademark attorney Vic Lin at vlin@icaplaw.com to see how we can help you respond to a US Office Action and get your Madrid trademark registered in the US.

 Thank you for rating my post!